hliulab/tcrLM/README.md

 ` pip install -r requirements.txt `

 ## Instructions for use
 The training data for pTCR bindings is stored in the <kbd>data</kbd> folder.
-Both the training and testing scripts are included in the <kbd>source</kbd> folder.The source code of tcrLM model is included in the <kbd>models</kbd> folder.The trained models are stored in the <kbd>trained_model</kbd> folder.
+Both training and testing scripts are included in the <kbd>source</kbd> folder.
+The source code of tcrLM model is included in the <kbd>models</kbd> folder.
+The trained models are stored in the <kbd>trained_model</kbd> folder.

 ### Input data format
-For pretraining, the input data should be a CSV file with two columns: `sequence`, which represents the input sequence, and `label`, which indicates the type of sequence.
+For pretraining, the input data should be a CSV file with only one columns: `sequence`, which represents the input sequence.
 For fine-tuning, the data should also be in CSV format, with two columns: `tcr`, representing the TCR CDR3 sequence, and `peptide`, representing the peptide sequence.

 ### Model training
-After ensuring that the required environment and dependencies are installed, you can execute the following commands for fine-tuning and pretraining.
+Once the required environment and dependencies are installed, you can execute the following commands for pretraining and fine-tuning.
->You can run the following command to pre-train the model `cd source`
+>Run the following command to pre-train the model
+`cd source`

 `deepspeed pretrain.py --deepspeed_config ./deepspeed.json`

->You can run the following command to fine-tune the model
+>Run the following command to fine-tune the model

 `cd source`

 `deepspeed fine_tune.py --deepspeed_config ./deepspeed.json`

 ### Model testing
-Given your fine-tuned model or our trained model (saved in trained_model folder), you can evaluate it on our provided demo test set using the following test scripts.
+Given the fine-tuned model or our prebuilt model (saved in trained_model folder), user can evaluate it on our provided demo test set using the following test scripts.

 `cd source`